 - Identify their business strengths or areas of improvement.

-- Determine the factors that influence the online behaviour of customers.
+- Determine the factors that influence the online behavior of customers.

 - Arrive at the right strategy for product placement and pricing.